Ohmnivore/AdventureEdit/README.md

 It combines Ogmo's entity system with a quick and intuitive image system.
 The UI is also very similar to Ogmo's.

 # Should you use this?
 Use at your own risk.
+I'm now working on my game so I won't be working on this for a while, so it'll be in an unfinished state for a months or two.
 The UI, while generally mimicking Ogmo Editor, differs in many places.
 It might also sometimes be unintuitive.
 Furthermore, AdventureEdit is pretty young so bugs are to be expected.
 I will soon provide Windows and maybe even Linux binaries, but you can easily compile the project yourself for Windows, Linux, and Mac targets.
 Compilation requires the dev version of flixel, flixel-ui, and flixel-addons, as well as systools.